Francis Stewart, 5th Earl of Bothwell: Commendator, earl, and student

-Regardless of his youth, in December 1564 he was made Lord Badenoch and Enzie, and in 1566 he was appointed (nominal) Commendator of Culross Abbey.
-He was, before 1568, Commendator of Kelso Abbey in Roxburghshire, which position he had exchanged with John Maitland, in place of the offer of Coldingham Priory which Maitland then held until his forfeiture in 1570.
-Some historians give Sir Alexander Home as Maitland's successor; he in fact declined to accept his appointment, and Priory charters record Francis Stewart as the next Commendator.
+Regardless of his youth, in December 1564, he was made Lord Badenoch and Enzie, and in 1566 he was appointed (nominal) Commendator of Culross Abbey.
+He was, before 1568, Commendator of Kelso Abbey in Roxburghshire, a position he had exchanged with John Maitland for the offer of Coldingham Priory, which Maitland then held until his forfeiture in 1570.
+Some historians give Sir Alexander Home as Maitland's successor; he, in fact, declined to accept his appointment, and Priory charters record Francis Stewart as the next Commendator.
 Francis was succeeded as Prior of Coldingham by his second son, John.

 On 10 January 1568, Francis was confirmed in the lands and baronies formerly held by the Earls of Bothwell.
-These included: Hailes, Yester, Dunsyre, Morham, Crichton, Wilton, Bothwell and many others in the sheriffdoms of Edinburgh, Roxburgh, Lanark, Dumfries, and Berwick, and the Stewartries of Annandale and Kirkcudbright.
+These included Hailes, Yester, Dunsyre, Morham, Crichton, Wilton, Bothwell, many others in the sheriffdoms of Edinburgh, Roxburgh, Lanark, Dumfries, and Berwick, and the Stewartries of Annandale and Kirkcudbright.

-A letter of Marie Pieris, Lady Seton to Mary, Queen of Scots mentioned that Francis was "at the Schools, and in good health" in August 1570.
+A letter of Marie Pieris, Lady Seton to Mary, Queen of Scots, mentioned that Francis was "at the Schools, and in good health" in August 1570.
 His sister Christine was in the king's household at Stirling Castle, but another sister (who is less well-documented) had been sent away by Annabell Murray, Countess of Mar.

 Francis was 'belted' as Earl of Bothwell by his cousin, James VI, in the Great Hall of Stirling Castle on 27 November 1577, in the presence of his guardian, the 4th Earl of Morton, four days before his marriage to Margaret Douglas, formerly Lady Buccleuch and daughter of the 7th Earl of Angus, in Holyrood Abbey.
 Francis studied at the University of St Andrews before travelling in 1578 to the Universities of Paris and Rouen (and possibly also to Italy).
 Recalled to Scotland by the king, he landed at Newhaven in June 1582.